savelee/dialogflow-cx-labs/labs/lab1.md

 You will learn the benefits of Dialogflow CX compared to Dialogflow ES by doing!
 It includes the following concepts:

-+   How to create a Dialog Flow CX virtual agent within Google Cloud
++   How to create a Dialogflow CX virtual agent within Google Cloud
 +   Learn how to create flows
 +   Learn how to create entities
 +   Learn how to create intents